diyscif/diyscif/scif-thesis.md

 more careful oversight of production premises and personnel access than constantly changing construction sites.
 The use of long-term employees is also easier in a stationary manufacturing setting than on globally distributed construction projects.
-The secure procurement, transporation, and storage of construction material is enhanced by long-term stationary manufacturing infrastructure.
+The secure procurement, transportation, and storage of construction material is enhanced by long-term stationary manufacturing infrastructure.
 Investments in thorough material testing equipment and procedures, like X-ray and ultrasonic testing, are made more profitable by the